-Average True Range (ATR) Indicator Calculation Average True Range is a moving average of the True Range which is the greatest of the following three values:
+ATR Indicator calculate Average True Range is a moving average of the True Range which is the greatest of the following three values:

-• The distance from today’s high to today’s low.
+• Distance from today’s high to today’s low.

-• The distance from yesterday’s close to today’s high.
+• distance from yesterday’s close to today’s high.

 • The distance from yesterday’s close to today’s low.